carbon-language/carbon-lang/docs/design/README.md

 similar semantics rather than using the same symbols.
 For example, the `^x` operation and `BitComplement` interface in Carbon corresponds to the `~x` operation and `operator~` function in C++.
-Similarly, the `ImplicitAs(U)` Carbon interface corresponds to implicit constructors in C++.
+Similarly, the `ImplicitAs(U)` Carbon interface corresponds to implicit conversions in C++, which can be written in multiple different ways.
 Other [C++ customization points](http://www.open-std.org/jtc1/sc22/wg21/docs/papers/2015/n4381.html) like `swap` will correspond to a Carbon interface, on a case-by-case basis.